voucherifyio/sdk-python-openapi-based/docs/ProductsApi.md

     # Create an instance of the API class
     api_instance = voucherify_client.ProductsApi(api_client)
     product_id = 'product_id_example' # str | A Voucherify product ID or source ID.
-    force = True # bool | If this flag is set to `true`, the product will be removed permanently.
-Going forward, the user will be able to create another product with exactly the same `source_id`. (optional)
+    force = True # bool | If this flag is set to true, the product and all related SKUs will be removed permanently.
+If it is set to false or not set at all, the product and all related SKUs will be moved to the bin.
+Going forward, the user will be able to create another product with exactly the same source_id. (optional)

     try:
         # Delete Product